Richard Garfield: Wizards of the Coast

 Magic: The Gathering launched in 1993.
 Playtesters began independently developing expansion packs, which were then passed to Garfield for his final edit.
 In June 1994, Garfield left academia to join Wizards of the Coast as a full-time game designer.
 Garfield managed the hit game wisely, balancing player experience with business needs and allowing other designers to contribute creatively to the game.
 With his direction, Wizards established a robust tournament system for Magic, something that was new to hobby gaming.

 Wizards finally released Garfield's RoboRally in 1994.
 Wizards published Garfield's Vampire: The Masquerade-based CCG Jyhad in 1994, but changed the name to Vampire: The Eternal Struggle in 1995 to avoid offense to Muslims.
 Netrunner (1996) was Garfield's CCG based on Cyberpunk 2020, where he included an element that made it an asymmetrical game, so that the two players each had entirely different cards, abilities, and goals.
 Wizards published the BattleTech Collectible Card Game in 1996, based on a design by Garfield.
 Peter Adkison was developing a Dungeons & Dragons MMORPG based on a design from Garfield and Skaff Elias, but left Wizards in December 2000 after Hasbro sold the D&D computer rights and cancelled the project.

 In 1999, Garfield was inducted into the Adventure Gaming Hall of Fame alongside Magic.
 He was a primary play tester for the Dungeons & Dragons 3rd edition bookset, released by Wizards in 2000.
 He eventually left Wizards to become an independent game designer.

 As an independent designer

-He still sporadically contributes to Magic: The Gathering.
+As of 2011, Garfield still sporadically contributes to Magic: The Gathering.
 More recently, he has created the board games Pecking Order (2006) and Rocketville (2006).
 The latter was published by Avalon Hill, a subsidiary of Wizards of the Coast.
 He has shifted more of his attention to video games, having worked on the design and development of Schizoid and Spectromancer as part of Three Donkeys LLC.
 He has been a game designer and consultant for companies including Electronic Arts and Microsoft.

 Garfield taught a class titled "The Characteristics of Games" at the University of Washington.
 It is now taught as part of the University of Washington's Certificate in Game Design.

+GameQbator Labs and MetaZoo

+In late 2024, Garfield was announced as the lead game designer for GameQbator Labs, a startup that acquired the intellectual property rights to the trading card game MetaZoo following its bankruptcy.
+Garfield and his team completely overhauled the game's mechanics for a revamped relaunch in 2025.